adsar/repo01/git_readme.txt

 ---------
 1 - Add an existing subfolder to the git repo from the VM

-The VM has access to the working directory,through the share folder, chi But, the VM has not access to the remote git configuration value:
+The VM has access to the working directory through the share folder.
+But, the VM has not access to the remote git configuration value:
 - the url of the remote github repo
 - the user name and password
 So we need to configure all that.
-First, check if there is a remove: git remote -v if repo01 is a remote, remove it: git remote rm repo01
+First, check if there is a remote: git remote -v if repo01 is a remote, remove it (relax, this just removes a local configuration line so you can recreate it): git remote rm repo01

+re-create the remote config:
 git remote add repo01  https://github.com/adsar/repo01.git
 git config user.email "mr.sarno2@gmail.com"
 git config user.name "Adrian Sarno"